-Press the set button to select the file; a yellow border indicates selected files.
-If the frame is marked with a yellow border, pressing the set button again clears the border deselecting the image.
+Press the menu button to select the file; a yellow border indicates selected files.
+If the frame is marked with a yellow border, pressing the menu button again clears the border deseleting the image.

 Repeat until all required files are selected.